ulsa/javawordgraph/README.md

 	mvn lab:currentStep

-Restore all files that were affected by the lab:
+Restore all files to the state that was before the lab:init:

 	mvn lab:reset

 To change to a particular step of the lab:

-	mvn lab:setStep -DlabStep=nnn
+	mvn lab:setStep -DlabStep=n

 Step 0: Reduce
 --------------
-You sure have been thrown into the deep end first.
 Google Collections has map and filter, but not reduce.
 In this exercise, you will implement reduce.
 Reduce takes a function f, an initial value val, and a collection coll. f should be a function of 2 arguments.
-If coll has only 1 item, it is returned and f is not called.
 Reduce returns the result of applying f to val and the first item in coll, then applying f to that result and the 2nd item, etc.

-We provide an interface that should be used for the function that reduce takes:
+We provide an interface for the function that reduce takes:

     public interface Function2<A, T> {
         public A apply(A accum, T next);